 When we finally make it home after a stressful and way-too-long day, the last thing we want to do is pull on a sports bra, and head back out to the gym.
 But for those who are burning out, getting a sweat on is the best way to get active and feel good.

 If you refuse to face your spinning class, however, have no fear.
-Opting for less intense exercise when we are feeling anxiety is a firm favourite for bloggers.
+Opting for less intense exercise when we are feeling anxiety is a firm favorite for bloggers.
 Even if you’re choosing the stairs over the lift, or chucking on a scarf and going for a short walk, you are getting your heart pumping, and cutting back at your anxiety.

 Suggested read: What’s in Your Stress Bucket?
 The Stress Bucket Model